mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_units_normalization.md

 By design, each step of the RNA-seq protocol preserves, in expectation, the relative abundance of each transcript so that at the end, you are able to estimate the relative abundances of each transcript.
 Here's a figure illustrating all of these steps:

-Distilling RNA-seq to its essence
+Distilling RNA-seq down to its essence
 -----------

 All of the aforementioned steps may seem little complex, so let me try to distill the RNA-seq process down to its essence.
 At the end of the day, one may view an RNA-seq experiment as a *sampling process*, where we randomly sample *locations* along the transcripts in the sample.
 That is, each read is viewed as a *sampled location*.